josepablorodriguez/noti-toast-lib/README.md

 # Noti-Toast
 Noti Toast is a light-weight library to present toast messages and push notifications.
+It is **still under development**, but feel free to explore.

 ## Installation
 You can currently fork the library, clone it, or download it.